Exchange files with SEPAL#

 Since SEPAL’s built-in tools for uploading and downloading are limited, large amounts of data should be uploaded or downloaded using an FTP solution, such as FileZilla® (for more information, see the section “FTP solution” below).

-Upload button, you can upload a file from your computer to the platform.
+Select Upload to upload a file from your computer to the platform.

-Download button to download it to your computer.
+Select Download to download a selected file to your computer.

-The download button is only available when you click on a single file.
-(Folders can not be downloaded.)
+Download is only available when you click on a single file (Note: folders can not be downloaded).

-In the SEPAL application dashboard, open a new Jupyterlab app.
+In the SEPAL interface Dashboard, open a new Jupyterlab app.

 Any file in Jupyterlab can be downloaded by right-clicking its name in the File browser and selecting Download from the context menu:

-More information about the Jupyterlab interface can be found in the Jupyterlab documentation.
+More information about the Jupyterlab interface can be found in Jupyterlab documentation.

-In the SEPAL application dashboard, open a new Rstudio app.
+In the SEPAL interface Dashboard, open a new RStudio app.

 SEPAL file explorer#

-In the SEPAL file explorer, you will be able to work with files and directories on your system.
-This includes deleting and downloading.
+In the SEPAL File explorer, you will be able to access files and directories on your system, which can be deleted and downloaded.

 After selecting a single file, select Download to download the file to your local folder.

 You cannot download multiple files or folders directly through this interface.

 An FTP client is software that allows you to connect to an FTP server in order to exchange files.
-Once connected, you can upload, download, copy or delete files on the remote computer or your local computer.
+Once connected, you can upload, download, copy or delete files on either the remote computer or your local computer.